m-jahn/m-jahn.github.io/index.md

 feature_text: HOME
 ---

+### Short bio

 <img src="/png/profile_2020_circle.png" width="25%" align="right"/>

+- In 2022 I started as a bioinformatics researcher at the **Max Planck Unit for the Science of Pathogens** ([MPUSP](https://www.mpusp.mpg.de/)) in Berlin, Germany.
+The unit is headed by Nobel prize winner Emanuelle Charpentier and investigates a range of topics from RNA biology to CRISPR-Cas systems.
+The unit works with pathogenic bacteria such as *Streptococcus pyogenes*, the causative agent of scarlet fever in humans.
-I'm a postdoctoral researcher in the group of Prof. [Paul Hudson](https://www.kth.se/profile/huds/page/2-group-members) at **KTH**, the **Royal Institute of Technology** in Stockholm, Sweden.
-Our group works at the **Science for Life Laboratory**, a joint institute of four different universities of the Stockholm area.
-I work on different projects evolving around **microbial systems biology**, mainly with photo- and lithoautotrophic model organisms, such as cyanobacteria or the 'Knallgas bacterium' *Cupriavidus necator*.
+- From 2016 to 2022 I was a postdoctoral researcher in the group of Prof. [Paul Hudson](https://www.kth.se/profile/huds/page/2-group-members) at **Science for Life Lab** at KTH, the Royal Institute of Technology in Stockholm, Sweden.
+My work focused on different projects evolving around **microbial systems biology**, mainly with photo- and lithoautotrophic model organisms, such as cyanobacteria or the 'Knallgas bacterium' *Cupriavidus necator*.
+- From 2011 to 2015 I was doing my PhD at the [Helmholtz Center for Environmental Research](https://www.ufz.de/) in Leipzig, Germany.

-My primary field of interest is microbial biotechnology, in the widest sense.
-I like to work at the interphase of experimental and computational biology.
+- My primary field of interest is the microbial world.
+I like to study bacteria at the interphase of experimental and computational biology.
 I am an enthusiastic user of R and python for statistics, metabolic modeling, and data visualization.
 I'm also advocating for openness and transparency in the life science.
 This website bundles information and resources of my scientific projects.

 ### Quick links